Spiders evolved more than 300 million years ago, long before dinosaurs walked on Earth

 Spiders have poor eyesight

-TRUE: Nearly all have eight simple eyes — consisting of one lens and a retina — arranged in different ways but, for the most part, don't see very well.
-In most cases, spiders use other senses, like touch and smell, to help capture prey.
+MOSTLY TRUE: Nearly all have eight simple eyes — consisting of one lens and a retina — arranged in different ways but, for the most part, don't see very well.
+These spiders use other senses, like touch and smell, to help capture prey.
+A few kinds of spiders, such as the jumping spiders, hunt by sight and have excellent vision.

-Daddy-long-legs is the most venomous spiders in the world
+Daddy-long-legs spiders are the most venomous in the world

 FALSE: There is no evidence to suggest that Daddy-long-legs spiders are dangerously venomous.
 Daddy-long-legs have venom glands and fangs but their fangs are very small.
 The jaw bases are fused together, giving the fangs a narrow gape that would make attempts to bite through human skin ineffective.